hxuu/blog/content/ctf/n0ps25/plotwist.md

 which involves bypassing NGINX access controls to reach a restricted API endpoint.

 We exploit an **h2c smuggling** vulnerability by crafting an HTTP/2 cleartext request using a custom Python client.
-This allows them to bypass the proxy and access `/api/noopsy`.
+This allows us to bypass the proxy and access `/api/noopsy`.
 The final step uses a clever shell expansion trick to read the flag from a filtered shell environment.

 ## Initial Analysis